nicole-numfocus/pandas-czi/proposal.md

   easy-to-use data structures.
 Pandas is a foundational library in the Scientific Python Ecosystem, providing the most widely-used data structures for heterogenous, tabular data, and is the most-used Python tag on StackOverflow (@robinson_2019).
-Pandas documentation averages over 1,000,000 unique visitors per month.
+Pandas' documentation averages over 1,000,000 unique visitors per month.
 Specifically within the biomedical and life sciences, pandas is used by directly by researchers and by libraries[^libraries].